CibyL1226/cse15l-lab-reports/Lab_report_3.md

 This method uses the `grep` command with `-c`, which stands for count.
 This command counts and return how many of the indicated strings is in the files after finding them.
 (Found on [ChatGPT](https://chat.openai.com/)) **This command is useful becasue it counts how many times a word show up in the articles without having you counting from the output and possibly make mistakes when counting.**

-_The input I put in chatGPT is "what are some ways to use grep function?"
-The output I got for this specific function from chatGPT says: "Count the number of matching lines:`grep -c pattern file.txt` The -c option counts the number of lines that match the pattern instead of displaying the lines themselves."_
+_The input I put in chatGPT is `what are some ways to use grep function?` The output I got for this specific function from chatGPT says: `Count the number of matching lines:grep -c pattern file.txt.
+The -c option counts the number of lines that match the pattern instead of displaying the lines themselves.`_